hipe/tmx/zerk/README.md

 ## objective & scope

-"zerk" is a goofy fun experiment for command-line apps. the name "zerk" is a portmanteau of "zork" and "jerk"; "zork" out of deference to the seminal text-adventure, and "jerk" just because.
+"zerk" is a goofy fun experiment for command-line apps. more broadly it has become the standard-bearer for the broader dream (and theme) of our universe, as introduced below at [#here.2].

+the name "zerk" is a portmanteau of "zork" and "jerk"; "zork" out of deference to the seminal text-adventure, and "jerk" just because.

 "zerk" is meant to be a
   • modular